shakes76/PatternAnalysis-2023/recognition/README.md

 BATCH_SIZE = 5
 LEARNING_RATE = 0.0004

+# File Structure
+The dataset.py file contains the class ADNI which fetches and performs the augmentation and transformations on the datasets.
+This is used for getting both the training and testing datasets.
+It reads the images from the ADNI/AD_NC/ file path and goes to either the test or train subfolders.
+The modules.py file contains the Perceiver Transformer model.
+Within this file there are any classes which build key aspects of the model.
+The class nomenclature is based upon its functionality within the model itself.
+The key classes are Perceiver which constructs the final architecture of the model.
+The Block class contains the cross attention and the latest transformer steps of the Perceiver Transformer model.
+The LatestTransformer contains the self attention functionality.
+The predict.py file is where the saved model is tested against the testing dataset.
+The model is saved during training and used here.
+This file displays various statistics and graphs about the accuracy of the model on the testing dataset.
+The train.py file is where the training of the model occurs.
+The hyperparameters are set here and passed into the model for usage.
+The main trainging loop is here too which runs for the specified number of epochs.

 # Results
 After training the model for 40 Epochs it achieved 51% accuracy on the testing set but appears to be random guessing of whether the image is of Alzheimers or not.
 To resolve this problem I attempt to resolve it by changing the transforms I was using as initially I was randomcropping which could be giving partial segments of the brain however this only slightly improved the accuracy.
 I also altered the hyperparameters used but this had little effect on the outcome.
 # Images here